EsoCoding/gtk-d-makefile/README.md

 ## Description

 GTK-d is a DLang wrapper for Gtk-4 and some other Gtk library's like Adwaita, Shumate.
 You can use all libraries together or take one you need thanks to DUB submodules.
+Gtk-d is release on the LGPL license with additional exceptions.

+Please view COPYING for GtkD's license.

 #### TODO
 1. Creating a meson.build file for Gtk-d